This action is used to start the connection process and attempt to connect to a server.

 There are free public servers for use that you can connect to here.

-Feel free to read the Security topic to secure your apps on a public server, but unless you're transmitting private information or starting to publish a game, you aren't in a danger zone yet.
+Feel free to read the Security topic to secure your apps on a public server, but unless you're transmitting private information or starting to publish a game, you aren't in a danger zone yet; Blue does not access your local files without Fusion events to do so.

 HTML5/UWP